Geography of England: Climate

-England has a temperate climate, with plentiful rainfall all year round, it has a more mild climate than places at similar latitudes, for example Newfoundland in Canada, or Sakhalin in Russia.
-The seasons are quite variable in temperature, however temperatures rarely fall below −5 °C (23 °F) or rise above 30 °C (86 °F).
-The prevailing wind is from the south-west, bringing mild and wet weather to England regularly from the Atlantic Ocean.
+England has a temperate climate, with plentiful rainfall all year round.
+It has a milder climate than many places at similar latitudes: for example Newfoundland in Canada, and Sakhalin in Russia.
+The seasons are quite variable in temperature; however temperatures rarely fall below −5 °C (23 °F) or rise above 30 °C (86 °F).
+The prevailing wind is from the south-west, frequently bringing mild and wet weather to England from the Atlantic Ocean.
 It is driest in the east and warmest in the south, which is closest to the European mainland.
 Snowfall can occur in winter and early spring, although it is not very common away from high ground.

 England has warmer maximum and minimum temperatures throughout the year than the other countries of the UK, though Wales has milder minima from November to February, and Northern Ireland has warmer maxima from December to February.
-England is also sunnier throughout the year, but unlike Wales, Northern Ireland and Scotland, the sunniest month is July, totalling around 192.8 hours.
+England is also sunnier throughout the year, but unlike Wales, Northern Ireland and Scotland, the sunniest month is July, totalling around 192.8 hours on average.

-The highest temperature recorded in England is 38.7 °C (101.7 °F) on 25 July 2019 at Cambridge University Botanic Garden.
-The lowest temperature recorded in England is −26.1 °C (−15.0 °F) on 10 January 1982 at Edgmond, near Shropshire.
+The highest temperature recorded in England is 40.3 °C (104.5 °F) on 19 July 2022 at Coningsby.
+The lowest temperature recorded in England is −26.1 °C (−15.0 °F) on 10 January 1982 at Edgmond, Shropshire.

-The climate of south-west England is rather distinct and somewhat milder than the rest of England, forming its own separate climate.
-Crops, flowers and plants can be grown much earlier in the south-west than in the rest of England and the UK.
+The climate of south-west England is rather distinct and somewhat milder than the rest of England.
+Crops, flowers and plants can be grown earlier there than in the rest of England and the UK.

-England mainly lies within hardiness zone 8, but the Pennines and Cumbrian Mountains lie in the colder zone 7 and south west England, the Irish sea coast, South coast and London lie in the warmer zone 9.
-A very small area, the Isles of Scilly lie in the warmest zone in the British Isles, zone 10 which is close to Sub-Tropical.
+England mainly lies within hardiness zone 8, but the Pennines and Cumbrian Mountains lie in the colder zone 7, and south west England, the Irish Sea coast, South coast and London lie in the warmer zone 9.
+A very small area, the Isles of Scilly, lies in the warmest zone in the British Isles, zone 10 which is close to subtropical.